WilliamRodriguez42/MachEngine/README.md

 Additionally, futher support for more complicated shader data is necessary (for instance: arrays of uniform structs with non-standard packing formats).

 Future goals:

-  Fix the installer for OSX\n
+  Fix the installer for OSX

-  Change the window handling to remove the one pixel width of black space at the top of the screen\n Improve full screen support\n
+  Change the window handling to remove the one pixel width of black space at the top of the screen

+  Improve full screen support